bhuvan-raj/Kubernetes-EKS-Zero-to-Hero/Replicasets/README.md

   selector: # VERY IMPORTANT: How the ReplicaSet finds its Pods
     matchLabels:
       app: my-app
-      tier: frontend # Matches pods with both these labels
   template: # This is the blueprint for new Pods the ReplicaSet creates
     metadata:
       labels:
         app: my-app
-        tier: frontend # These labels MUST match the selector above!
     spec:
       containers:
       - name: my-app-container